 Society's quiet complicity to child prostitution is crystallized in a chilling scene where Leslie is transported by a sub-contracted pimp (Jeremy Sisto) to the well-appointed home of a judge (Raymond Gideon).
 The man's elegantly dressed wife takes Leslie upstairs to a tranquil bedroom where three other girls dressed in ballet tutus await an indefinite sexual scenario, presumably involving the seemingly respectable couple.
 The effect is at once exasperating and confusing for its oblique sheen of civility.
 A competitive stare between Leslie and the other girls adds a depth of unwelcome social interaction that Leslie silently endures.

 As a filmmaker Damien Harris defers to the power of his actors' facial expressions to transmit the volumes of subtext necessary to convey human indignations better left to the imagination.
-Ryan Simkins' open face provides an ideal canvas for the filmmaker to transpose his distilled complex narrative, and Gillian Jacobs' performance approaches an instinct for survival rarely shown in such a raw state.
-"Gardens of the Night" is a powerful and provoking film about a disturbing and all too real subject.
+Ryan Simkins's open face provides an ideal canvas for the filmmaker to transpose his distilled complex narrative.
+Gillian Jacobs's portrayal approaches an instinct for survival rarely shown in such a raw state of human expression.
+"Gardens of the Night" is a powerful and provoking film about a disturbing and all-too real subject.
 There's a bitterness here that will not go away.

 TrackBack URL for this entry:

 Listed below are links to weblogs that reference Gardens of the Night: